 I will definitely be using more hand sanitizer and sharing less food when I travel again.
-I’ve been pretty relaxed when it comes to that stuff so I will be raising some of my cleanliness standards in the future (the idea of not getting to indulge in free samples of food totally bums me out though).
-I will continue to in private rooms at hostels so I don’t expose myself to massive amounts of people.
+I’ve been pretty relaxed when it comes to that stuff, so I will be raising some of my cleanliness standards in the future (the idea of not getting to indulge in free samples of food totally bums me out, though).
+I will continue to get private rooms at hostels, so I don’t expose myself to massive numbers of people.

-I think it came from a book, but I can’t remember, was to say YES.
+I think it came from a book, but I can’t remember which: say YES.

 Planning any future travels?

 My boyfriend (we met on Birthright last year in Israel, remember) has never been to Europe, so I’d really like to take him there.
 He really wants to see Germany, which is absolutely on my “revisit” list, so I think a trip to London, Amsterdam, and a few places in Germany might be on the list.
 I think, since I am currently unemployed (thanks, COVID-19!), I’ll be taking shorter trips to start.
 I want to spend a weekend in Boston and a week in Charleston and Savannah.
 There are a ton of places left in Europe that I want to travel to, so we’ll see when I can get there again.

 How can we keep in touch with you and your adventures?

 Note: We love featuring our travel-loving members, if you’d like to be interviewed or write a guest post for this blog, send us an email at info @ thenomadicnetwork . com with the subject line “TNN Blog.”